-Prerequisites: None Acceptable for Credit: CSU Lecture 3 hours.
-(2105.00)
+Acceptable for Credit: CSU Lecture 3 hours.
+(2105.00) Course Typically Offered: TBA

-This course focuses on the most significant types of criminal and delinquent behavior of juvenile offenders and the major theories and factors that may explain such behavior.
-This course examines relevant crime control strategies, treatment and rehabilitation programs, and the criminal justice processes applicable to juvenile procedures.
+This course focuses on the nature and extent of the most significant types of criminal and delinquent behavior of juvenile offenders as well as the major theories and factors that may explain such behavior.
+The course also explores the origin and development of the juvenile justice system and examines the relevant crime control strategies, treatment and rehabilitation programs, and the criminal justice processes applicable to juvenile procedures.
+C-ID AJ-220.